-- an initial payment of €63,000, which, depending on exchange rates, is approximately £52,200 - a second instalment of €7,000, which, depending on exchange rates, is approximately £5,800.
+- an initial payment of €63,000.
+This will be paid in GBP sterling at the appropriate exchange rate - a second instalment of €7,000.
+This will be paid in GBP sterling at the appropriate exchange rate.
 This is payable on reaching the milestones laid down in your business plan